Causes Of Heavy Breathing In Maine Coons

 Stress

-Cats will breathe more heavily when they are stressed, but their heavy breathing should subside as they calm down.
+Cats will breathe more heavily when feeling stressed, but their heavy breathing should subside as they calm down.

 Here are the key signs that your Maine Coon is feeling stressed.